 Initial Downtime: Surgical remedies such as rhinoplasty require significant initial downtime, with the first week being crucial for managing swelling and discomfort.
 Complete cessation of strenuous activities is recommended during this period.

 Longer Healing Process: Swelling and bruising can persist for several weeks, with subtle changes and settling occurring over several months.
-The nasal shape may continue to refine even up to a year after surgery.
+The nasal shape may continue to refine even up to a year after .

 Follow-Up Visits: Post-operative appointments are vital to monitor healing, remove stitches if necessary, and address any concerns.
 These visits also help ensure that recovery is progressing as expected.